tanaerao/bp-break-accuracy/README.md

 # Break Accuracy in British Parliamentary Debating

-This is my attempt to replicate the model employed in [Barnes et al. 2020](https://international-debate.com/2020/03/18/tapered-points/) using the methods and parameters described therein.
+This is an open source replication of the model employed in [Barnes et al. 2020](https://international-debate.com/2020/03/18/tapered-points/).
 Its intended use case is as a starting point for researchers interested in British Parliamentary scoring systems and proposed improvements to the status quo system.
 By releasing it open source, I hope to encourage continued discussion on this topic.
 This break accuracy simulator may also be of interest to tournament convenors and chief adjudicators interested in preserving the accuracy of a tournament's results while contending with logistical constraints.

 ## How to use
-I recommend reading Barnes et al. 2020 if you haven't done so already; otherwise, the following won't make much sense.
+The following assumes some knowledge of how British Parliamentary debate tournaments operate, and of the analysis in Barnes et al. 2020.

 Simulating a tournament is split into three functions: generating draws (`simple_generate_draw`), generating team speaker scores (`run_round`), and scoring each round (`xx_score`).
 The functions operate independently of one another.
 For example, a new scoring system can be introduced by copying and modifying the `sq_score` function, without making any other changes.
 The `simulate_tournament` function combines these all together, taking a number of rounds, number of teams, and scoring system, and outputting team-by-team results for the tournament.
 These results are: team points, total speaker points, total demonstrated skill, and baseline skill (see Barnes et al. 2020).